Tauranga City Council to pay nearly $30m in Pacific Apartments settlement - NZ Herald

 Grenfell said councils around the country have had to face similar legacy liabilities relating to building deficiencies.

-Because of their regulatory role as building consent authorities, and ability to fund such liabilities, councils were often left to pay a disproportionate share of claims which should be jointly-funded by developers, constructors or professional service providers, he said.
+Because of their regulatory role as building consent authorities, and ability to fund such liabilities, councils were often left to pay a disproportionate share of claims which should be jointly funded by developers, constructors or professional service providers, he said.

 "In the council's last annual report, funds were earmarked for weathertight building claims.